sakibsadmanshajib/FINMAN/README.md

 - The plan is to create an android app which will help keep record of all your transactions and give you a daily, weekly, bi-weekly or monthly report.

+- Inspired by the Apple Card's App which gives you detailed view of where you've spend your money and when.

+- It'll keep track of how much money a person have iun which account and they can make transactions from each account.

-- Future plan is to add data-minig capabilties to seemlessly adding transactions without the interaction of the user.
+- Future plan is to add data-minig capabilties to seemlessly adding transactions without the interaction of the user from Mobile phone's SMS or user's email.

 # Technologies used